 Her work was included in A River of Stories, an anthology of tales and poems from across the Commonwealth, Best European Fiction 2011 (Dalkey Archive Press), Being Human (Bloodaxe Books, 2011) , Capitals (Bloomsbury, 2017), The Stony Thursday Book (Limerick, 2018) and Europa 28 (Comma Press).
 Her latest book is the collection of short stories Selfie (Roman Books, 2017).
 Her short plays Mermaid and Catalina were performed at the Old Red Lion theatre in London.

 In 2022 she was involved in a Poetry Society/EUNIC project where she produced new work in collaboration with Jacqueline Saphra (interviewed here by Leslie Tate).
 She also won the Anthropocene Valentine’s Day poetry competition, was a finalist in the Mslexia poetry competition and was nominated for the Forward Prize for best single poem.
-She was recently published in Poetry International and has work forthcoming from Broken Sleep Books.
+Her collection 'Iktsuarpok' was published by Broken Sleep Books and was reviewed by Sheenagh Pugh.

 She has a special interest in the teaching of creative writing.
 In recent years she has facilitated several creative writing workshops – in English, Greek and German – at schools, universities and prisons in Cyprus and Germany.